 When billing clients for work, you must know your billable hours.
 Only then can you estimate which projects are high-value and which are low-value.

 Here’s a quick example.
 On the surface, a $50,000 project seems bigger than a $40,000 one.
-But what if you spend twice the time on the former compared to the latter?
+But what if you spend twice the amount of time on the former compared to the latter?
 Suddenly, that $50,000 project becomes a lot less valuable than the $40,000 one.

 Sadly, this happens often.
 Whether it’s emailing back and forth with a difficult client or performing work outside of your team’s core expertise, these things can eat into your hours quickly—inflating your non-billable hours and leading to more work for less pay.